Setting up Klaviyo¶

 Your Klaviyo API key must include permissions to:

-- Read access to Profiles
+- Read access to Lists, Segments, Profiles, Metrics & Campaigns

-- Full access to events
+- Full access to Templates, Events & Flows

 If the permissions are incomplete, the setup will stop and show an error message explaining what is missing.